-The Theory of Everything is our attempt to unify different theoretical models to probe the Nature.
+The Theory of Everything is our attempt to unify different theoretical models to probe Nature.
 String Theory came out as the strongest candidate for such a unified approach.

 It has unexpectedly predicted the quantization of gravity with gravitons.
 So, why isn’t it the ultimate discovery?

-String Theory has been successful in explaining many complex phenomena, most importantly black holes.
+String Theory has been somewhat successful in explaining many complex phenomena, most importantly black holes.
 Black holes are very small objects with very large mass and it requires general relativity as well as quantum states to study them.

-String Theory has offered new insights into quark-gluon plasma and a relationship between quantum field theory and string theory has been established, called AdS/CFT correspondence.
+String Theory has also offered new insights into quark-gluon plasma and a relationship between quantum field theory and string theory has been established, called AdS/CFT correspondence.

 So, here is String Theory simplified.